 Da’Quarius stayed as Paulie dialed the number.
 He waited as Paulie talked and scribbled some notes on the opposite side of the paper.
 When Paulie was done, he hung up the phone and looked at Da’Quarius.
 “I guess that’s that,” he said.

 “What happened?”
 Da’Quarius asked.
 “You guys goin’ on a date?”

-“No,” Paulie said without a hint of a smile.
+“No,” Paulie said without any hint of a smile.
 “Vincent died this afternoon.”

-Paulie and Helen sat in the back of the church as the priest made his long speeches about the celebrating the life of Vincent Annulziato and the Kingdom of Heaven and everlasting life.
-Paulie looked around trying to see if there were any resemblance to Vincent’s other family.
-Perhaps someone with his nose or ears.
+Paulie and Helen sat in the back of the church as the priest made his long speeches about how they should be celebrating the life of Vincent Annulziato and the Kingdom of Heaven and everlasting life.
+Paulie looked around, trying to see if there were any resemblance to Vincent’s other family, perhaps someone with his nose or ears.

-When the priest was finally done with his prayers he invited anyone who wanted to come to the altar to speak of Vincent.
-For too long the church was silent.
-Finally, Paulie got up.
+When the priest was finally done with his prayers, he invited anyone who wanted to come to the altar to speak of Vincent.
+For too long, the church was silent.
+Finally, Paulie stood.

 “Where the holy hell do you think you’re going?”
 Helen asked in a hushed voice that carried through the church.

 “This ain’t right,” Paulie said.
 “Someone has to say something about the man!”

 Paulie marched down the middle of the church to the podium to strange looks from Vincent’s sons, daughters, grandchildren, and other relations and friends.
 When he got to the podium, there was a lot of murmurs of whispers echoing through the church.